Multiplicity Estimates: a Morse-theoretic approach: Introduction

-In the qualitative theory of differential equations, Novikov and Yakovenko~\cite{ny:chains} have obtained multiplicity estimates in their study of abelian integrals, related to the infinitesimal Hilbert 16th problem.
-While not as sharp as the preceding estimates, these estimates remain valid when one considers the number of zeros in a small inverval or prescribed length.
+In the qualitative theory of differential equations, Novikov and Yakovenko~\cite{ny:chains} have obtained multiplicity estimates in their study of abelian integrals, relatsed to the infinitesimal Hilbert 16th problem.
+While not as sharp as the preceding estimates, these estimates remain valid when one considers the number of zeros in a small interval of prescribed length.
 Yomdin~\cite{yomdin:oscillation} has studied a similar problem in the context of bifurcations of zeros in analytic families, and obtained upper bounds using Gabrielov's estimate.